 UK Orange List Arrivals

-Orange list countries will still require a series of costly tests and 10 days home quarantine for both returning residents and visitors, or 5 days of quarantine with a test to release package.
+Orange list countries make up most of the world, and require a series of costly tests and 10 days home quarantine for visitors, or 5 days of quarantine with a test to release package.

 UK Orange List testing packages must be booked before travel and a passenger locator form must also be filled out.
-Expect testing costs north of £175 per person!
+Expect testing costs to venture north of £150 per person.
+If you’re a fully vaccinated UK resident, you only need one test, not two like all other amber arrivals.

 UK Red List Arrivals

-Arrivals from red list countries into the UK will continue to require a fully supervised 11 day hotel quarantine, at great cost, totaling £1750 ($2400).
+Arrivals from red list countries into the UK will continue to require a fully supervised 11 day hotel quarantine, at great cost, totaling £1750 ($2400), per person.
+Travel to and from ‘red list’ countries is greatly discouraged by UK officials.

 Official: Latest UK “Green List” For Travel

-As of June 3rd, here’s the 12 country “green list” of countries for arrival into the UK, which includes…
+Here’s the “green list” of countries, areas of territories for arrival into the UK, which includes…

-The newly unveiled green list is extremely significant, because as of May 17th, 2021, “non essential” international travel was no longer deemed illegal.
+The newly unveiled green list is extremely significant, because from May 17th, 2021, “non essential” international travel to or from the UK was no longer deemed illegal.
 After many months where a blanket ban applied to leaving the country, including the threat of fines or jail time, those measures have been dropped.

 Visitors were still able to enter Britain the entire time, provided they followed the specific protocols for orange list, or red list arrivals.
 GSTP followed the protocols for “orange list” travel after a return from the USA, and faced exorbitant testing costs and no checking of quarantine compliance after arrival, on two separate occasions.